10 More Awesome Mega Pokemon Cards

 Deals 120 damage.
 You may increase this amount by 20 for each Water Energy on Gyarados by discarding the top two cards of your deck.

-The popular "shiny" Red Gyarados emerges (evolving from a Stage 1) to wreak havoc with a whopping 240 HP, higher than several Stage 2-Megas.
+The popular "shiny" Red Gyarados emerges to wreak havoc with a whopping 240 HP.
 Additionally, Blast Geyser accepts any type of energy, but combos well with Water, each of which can give an extra 20 damage.
-Since you're likely using Gyarados in a Water or half-Water deck, you'll soon reach heights of 180+ damage per turn, and access a terrific outlet for excess energy cards in hand.
+Since you're likely using Gyarados in a Water or half-Water deck, you'll soon reach heights of 180+ damage per turn, accessing a terrific outlet for excess energy cards in hand.

 3. Mega Sharpedo